Trump invokes emergency authority; Big 3 automakers closing

 The Trump administration’s plan for issuing relief checks to Americans calls for the payment of $500 billion in two installments, in April and May.
 The amounts have yet to be decided but would be based on income and family size.

-Meanwhile, miles-long traffic jams spread across Europe, where leaders have closed borders to nonessential traffic.
-Tens of thousands of people across the continent were struggling to return home amid the closed borders and dramatic cuts in the number of flights.
+Across the Continent, European leaders closed borders to nonessential traffic, while leaving many frontiers open to cross-border workers and trucks carrying critical goods like food and medicine.
+That led to monumental traffic jams.

+To alleviate some of the pressure from Eastern Europeans stuck in Austria and trying to return home, Hungary opened its borders in phases.
+Bulgarian citizens were first allowed to cross in carefully controlled convoys, then Romanians had a turn.
+Serbians were also allowed to pass through.

-At one point, trucks were backed in Austria up for 28 kilometers (17 miles) and cars for 14 kilometers (nearly 9 miles).
+But at one point early on the Austrian side, trucks were backed up for 28 kilometers (17 miles) and cars for 14 kilometers (nearly 9 miles).

+Thousands of trucks were backed up in Lithuania on roads into Poland.
+Traffic was similarly jammed along Germany’s border with Poland.

+The European Union said that it was trying to help about 80,000 citizens stuck outside Europe get home, but that it faced huge challenges, including finding flights.

 In Southeast Asia, the causeway between Malaysia and the financial hub of Singapore was eerily quiet after Malaysia shut its borders, while the Philippines backed down on an order giving foreigners 72 hours to leave from a large part of its main island.